TmacP/cmpt306guestlecture/slides/deck.md

 ---
 ## Shaders

-Specifies programmable operations that execute, in the corresponding stage(s) of the graphics and compute pipelines, for each:
+Specifies programmable operations that execute, in the corresponding stage(s) of the graphics and compute pipelines, for each: **vertex**, control point, tessellated vertex, primitive, **fragment**, workgroup

-  - **vertex**
-  - control point
-  - tessellated vertex
-  - primitive
-  - **fragment**
-  - workgroup

 <div style="display:flex;justify-content:center;">
   <canvas id="shader-nebula" width="520" height="320"